Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/swap_devices/index.md

 # How to Transfer Service from One Device to Another

-**This tutorial provides step-by-step instructions for changing the assignment of a service from one device to another.
+**This tutorial provides step-by-step instructions for changing the assignment of a service from one device to another (i.e., swapping devices).
 Please note that both devices must be known assets in the possession of the user.
 In other words, service cannot be transferred to a brand new device that is purchased during the order process.**

 <br/>